wso2/mule-conversion-samples/migration/mule/hello-world/README.md

 1. Start WSO2 Integration Studio ([Installing WSO2 Integration Studio](https://ei.docs.wso2.com/en/latest/micro-integrator/develop/installing-WSO2-Integration-Studio/)).
 2. In your menu in Studio, click the **File** menu.
 In the File menu select the **Import...** item.
 3. In the Import window select the **Existing WSO2 Projects into workspace** under **WSO2** folder.
-4. Browse and select the file path to the downloaded sample of this project (``integration-studio-examples/migration/mule/hello-world``) and click **Finish**.
+4. Browse and select the file path to the downloaded sample of this Github project (``integration-studio-examples/migration/mule/hello-world``) and click **Finish**.
 5. Open the **HelloWorld.xml** under **hello-world/HelloWorld/src/main/synapse-config/api/HelloWorld.xml** directory.
 ![HelloWorld](../resources/images/hello-world/hello-world.png?raw=true "HelloWorld")